 *Don’t forget to plan for Plan B!
 Whether for rain, and Act of God, or some other unforeseen reason the styled shoot can’t happen on your desired date, be sure to spell out what will happen.

 - Organize your Project in an Easy to Access CRM: Put your mood board, copies of your signed contracts, any detail contracts, shoot lists, and pertinent styled shoot information in an easy to access spot for everyone to see.
 Honeybook is a great organizational tool that any vendor can access by simply inviting them into the project.
-You can even input your contract straight into Honeybook as a Contract Template for easy online signatures (and future shoots!).
-Though I definitely recommend it and use it for my business, if you aren’t ready to invest in a client relationship management tool for your business, you can utilize free tools like Google Drive for organizing your styled shoot details and HelloSign for electronic signatures.
+You can even input your contract straight into Honeybook as an online contract template for easy online signatures (and future shoots!).
+Though I definitely recommend it and use it for my business, if you aren’t ready to invest in a client management software for small businesses, you can utilize free tools like Google Drive for organizing your styled shoot details and HelloSign for electronic signatures.

 - Write (and send!) a Styled Shoot Day Timeline: As you wrap up sourcing and creating all the details for your styled shoot and the day of draws near, write a thorough timeline for the actual shoot day including when each vendor should arrive, your set-up time frame, your shoot time frame, and your breakdown timeframe.
 Be sure to clarify who should be breaking down the shoot!
 Not everyone will expect to stay till the bitter end, so don’t overlook this!
 Other important inclusions for your timeline document are the actual shoot location address, directions to the shoot location just in case, and parking information for your participants so they can plan accordingly.
 Also make note of any layered set-up or breakdown times throughout the shoot.
 For example: If you have multiple vignettes (scenes) in your shoot, you can have a team setting up one while another is being captured by the photographer.
 You can also assign teams for breakdown while shooting is happening so there isn’t a massive breakdown at the end of the day.